Prevent creation of duplicate vlan

 Side comment about functionality/devil advocate.
 I can see reasons why people might use the same vlan on different interfaces(of course with different names) which this doesn't allow but I will chalk that option also being blocked as a design decision here not a bug.

-#8 Updated by Joe Maloney about 3 years ago
+#8 Updated by Joe Maloney over 3 years ago

 - File freenas-vlan.png freenas-vlan.png added